JoshuaLampert/homeassistant-pi_ina219/README.md

     - **Shunt Resistor Value**: Typically `0.1` ohms (check your module specifications)
     - **Maximum Expected Current**: Maximum current you expect to measure (e.g., `3.2` amps)

+Different INA219 devices can be used if they are configured to have different I2C addresses.
+For details refer to the [documentation](https://learn.adafruit.com/adafruit-ina219-current-sensor-breakout/assembly#addressing-the-boards-2973533) or the [manual](https://www.ti.com/lit/ds/symlink/ina219.pdf).

 ## Configuration Parameters

 | Parameter | Description | Default | Range |